Ethereum Review 2025: Investment Guide

 Ethereum's Roadmap: The Surge, Verge, Purge, and Splurge

-Ethereum's development follows a comprehensive roadmap designed to address scalability, security, and sustainability challenges while maintaining decentralisation.
+What's on Ethereum's roadmap?
+Ethereum's development follows a comprehensive roadmap.
+It's designed to address scalability, security, and sustainability challenges.
+It maintains decentralisation.

 The Surge: Scalability Solutions

-The Surge focuses on dramatically increasing Ethereum's transaction throughput through sharding and Layer 2 integration:
+The Surge focuses on dramatically increasing Ethereum's transaction throughput.
+It does this through sharding and Layer 2 integration:

 - Danksharding: Ultimate sharding solution targeting 100,000+ TPS